Ouranosinc/ESPO-R/README.md

 A subset of the properties and measures discussed in the performance analysis is made available in this repository, in the `data/` folder.

+## Acknowledgements
+We acknowledge the World Climate Research Programme's Working Group on Regional Climate, and the Working Group on Coupled Modelling, former coordinating body of CORDEX and responsible panel for CMIP5.
+We also thank the climate modelling groups (listed in Table 1) for producing and making available their model output.
+We also acknowledge the U.S. Department of Defense ESTCP for its support of the NA-CORDEX data archive,

+The  CRCM5  data  has  been generated  and  supplied  by  Ouranos.
+The Canadian Regional Climate Model (CRCM5; Martynov et al. 2013, Separovic et al. 2013) was developed by the ESCER Centre at UQAM (Université du Québec à Montréal) with the collaboration of Environment and Climate Change Canada.
+CRCM5 computations were made on the supercomputers beluga and narval managed by Calcul Québec and the Digital Research Alliance of Canada (alliancecan.ca).
+The operation of this supercomputer received financial support from Innovation, Science and Economic Development Canada and the Ministère de l’Économie et de l’Innovation du Québec.

+The ESPO-R5 data was generated using Copernicus Climate Change Service Information 2021.

 ## References
 Asong, Z. E., Elshamy, M. E., Princz, D., Wheater, H. S., Pomeroy, J. W., Pietroniro, A., and Cannon, A. (2020): High-resolution meteorological forcing data for hydrological modelling and climate change impact analysis in the Mackenzie River Basin, Earth Syst.
 Sci.
 Data, 12, 629–645, https://doi.org/10.5194/essd-12-629-2020.